NingNing-C/Covid-predict/README.md

 The model could be put under the folder trained_model

 ## Usage
-Here, we provide an example of model inference and variants synthetic using the circulating variants `data/pVNT_seq.csv`.
-You will find the results in `result` directory after running the below commands.
+Here, we provide an example of model inference and variants synthetic using the selected high-risk variant(HRV) RBD sequences `data/pVNT_seq.csv`(Which is also used in the Fig. 2b).
+You will find the our model embeddings, predicted escape/binding potentials, and the possible successors along the antigenic evolution direction in `result` directory after running the corresponding commands.

-The training of the entire model takes around three days.
+We also provide code to perform the model training with the deep mutational scanning data.
+The training of the entire model takes around 10 hours with a V100 GPU.
 The inference can be completed in less than one minute.
-For the synthetic process, we used a toolkit OpenAttack to visualize the process.
-It was designed for the natural language and we extended it to protein language, the original repository could be find here: https://github.com/thunlp/OpenAttack/tree/bfedfa74f37c69db6d7092d9cc61822ee324919d.
+For the synthetic process, we used a toolkit OpenAttack to perform and visualize the process.
+It was designed for the natural language and we extended it to protein sequences, the original repository could be find here: https://github.com/thunlp/OpenAttack/tree/bfedfa74f37c69db6d7092d9cc61822ee324919d.
 It takes approximately one minute to synthesize one variant.

 To train the model in 5-folds cross-validation, change $fold to 0-4 :
 ```